Bookmark and Share

 798 BCE: The Ezida chapel, devoted to the god Nebu, is built.

-706 BCE: Dur-Sharrukin becomes the new capital, resulting in a downturn for Calah.
+Around 710 BCE: Dar Sharrukin is made into the new capital, resulting in a downturn for Calah.

 Modern times